sandialabs/Fugu/README.md

 | ------ | ------ | ------ |
 | 'complete' | All Inputs/Outputs | A neuron that fires when a brick is done processing. |
 | 'begin' | Temporally-coded Inputs/Outputs | A neuron that fires when a brick begins providing output. |

+# Collaborations and Contributing
+We hope that as Fugu develops it will become a useful tool for the spiking neuromorphic field.

+While the Fugu team is small, we are always interested in collaborations where possible.
+If you have questions or are interested in starting a collaboration, please e-mail us at wg-fugu@sandia.gov.

+If you are not a collaborator but would like to contribute, you are welcome to create an github issue or e-mail to discuss.
+In many cases, extensions to Fugu should not be incoporated into the core of Fugu, see http://sandialabs.github.io/Fugu/build/html/contributing.html.

+If you use Fugu for your research, please cite the following paper:

+Aimone, James B., William Severa, and Craig M. Vineyard.
+“Composing neural algorithms with Fugu.”
+Proceedings of the International Conference on Neuromorphic Systems.
+2019.